Inklingo

 AdjectiveB1General

-Use 'secreto' as an adjective to describe something that is hidden, not openly visible, or intentionally concealed.
+Use 'secreto' as an adjective to describe something that is hidden, concealed, or not obvious, such as a hidden passage or a secret compartment.

 A close-up illustration of a child gently whispering a piece of information into a small, closed, antique wooden treasure chest, symbolizing a hidden secret.